 As we moved into Switzerland and higher elevations, there were conifers mixed in with the trees.

+At one point, we stopped for gas at a station that was part of a Renault car dealership out in what seemed like the middle of nowhere.
+I went to use the restroom and found the following and had to take a picture of it.
 So what is it?
 It's the soap dispenser.
 So why is it in this blog?
 I thought it was funny.
 It may not be totally evident from the photo, but the recessed area that has the Renault sticker is not a square.
 It is more trapezoid shape.
 So either Renault has gone into the business of making soap dispensers or they had a specially made sticker made for the recessed spot on the soap dispenser.
 Either way, if you've ever driven a Renault, you would think that their time would be better spent working on refining their cars.

 Along the route there were a lot of hillside fortresses and chateau that were visible from the road on distant hillsides or on the top of a cliff.
 Getting pictures of these buildings was not easy and successful only a small percentage of the time as they involved wrapping the camera strap around the wrist and then sticking the camera out of the window and shooting back over the top of the car.